Anish-Kumar33045/JAVA_Content/FreeCodeCampDSAJava/HashMap/notes.md

  - The table size is doubled (capacity × 2)

  - All existing entries are rehashed and redistributed

+### 🔸 5. remove (key)
+ - removes an entry with a key from hashMap

+ - returns null or value

 ## How Collisions Are Handled in HashMap